Last verified on May 24, 2023

 , given approximately 15 months after completion of diagnostic residency training, is also computer based and image rich, and it includes four modules.
 Three modules are clinical practice areas and may be chosen by the examinee to fit his or her interests, experience, and training.
 The other module, Essentials of Diagnostic Radiology, is taken by all examinees.

-is integrated into the Core
+is integrated into the Qualifying (Core)

-The ABR offers three Alternate Pathways
+The ABR offers two Alternate Pathways

 to certification in diagnostic radiology.